google/rekall/docs/Manual/Plugins/Incoming/FStat.md

 ---
 abstract: Print information by filename.
-args: {path: 'Path to print stats for.
+args: {path: 'Path to print stats for. (type: String)

     * Default: /'}